math3usmartins/accounting-lib/README.md

 ## Functional programming: safety

-This project also follows the [functional programming][7] paradigm, with mostly pure functions and mostly immutable values, avoiding unexpected side effects as much as possible.
+This project also applies a little bit of [functional programming][7] paradigm, with pure functions and immutable values, avoiding unexpected side effects.

 Of course at some point some mutation needs to be done, some state needs to be changed, but such mutations are deferred as much as possible.

+### Pure error handling

+Inspired by the "[Mostly adequate guide to FP in Javascript][8]", functions are designed to return `Either<E, A>` -- where `E` is an error type, and `A` is the actual result type, in case of success.

+### Minimally functional

+p.s. this project is not making full use of functional programming.
+The core classes and methods are purely functional, as much as multi-paradigm languages like `TypeScript` and `JavaScript` can be.
+There's much more in FP than immutability, pure functions and pure error handling.
+This project is a basic, minimal implementation of FP.

+p.s. you can [learn more about pure error handling][9] and `Either<E, A>` in a specific chapter of the guide mentioned above.

 ### Mutation, mutant and events